What is Project Planning?

 Project resources can be divided into two main groups: renewable and consumable.
 Renewable resources can be used again after they finished their work on the preceding activities.
 Consumable resources are spent on the activities where they are used.
 Renewable resources include people and machines, consumable resources include materials and the installed equipment.

 Renewable resource properties include its calendar (work hours) and work hour cost.
 For consumable resources we define the unit cost.

-When we assign both renewable and consumable resources to project activities we determine who is to do what and what materials are required for performing project activities.
-Activity duration usually depends on the productivity of the assigned resources and after the resources are assigned, activity duration can be set or calculated.
+When we assign both renewable and consumable resources to project activities, we determine who is to do what and what materials we need for performing project activities.
+Activity duration usually depends on the productivity of the resources.
+And after the resources are present, one can set activity duration.

-Activity properties include activity calendars (working time when they can be done), activity duration that can be entered directly or calculated based on activity volume of work and assigned resource productivity, and activity cost that can be entered directly or calculated based on costs of assigned resources.
+Activity properties include activity calendars (working time when they can be done).
+And activity duration that can be entered directly or calculated based on activity volume of work and assigned resource productivity, and activity cost that can be entered directly or calculated based on costs of assigned resources.

-Some activities can be assigned to external organizations.
-In this case it is necessary to determine how these organizations will be selected, who will be responsible for this selection, what contracts will be used, when they must be signed and executed, and how these contracts will be managed.
+Some activities can belong to external organizations.
+In this case it is necessary to determine how these organizations will do the work during project planning, who will be responsible for this selection.
+And what contracts will be used, when they must be signed and executed, and how these contracts will be managed.